evoagile/julia_repo_setup.jl/docs/src/julia_2nd_lang/setup_github_env.md

 ```

-The problem to Gentoo package manager to install is slow upgrade speed for Julia.
+The problem to install Julia by [Gentoo package manager](https://wiki.gentoo.org/wiki/Portage)
+is slow upgrade speed.
-In this time, latest stable version version of Julia in the
+In this time, July 27 2023, latest stable version version of Julia in the
 [official site](https://julialang.org/downloads/) is 1.9.2 but Gentoo still has
-1.8.5 as the latest.
+1.8.5 as the latest one.
-To overcome to this gap, according to the instruction in [Julia GitHub](https://github.com/JuliaLang/julia)
+To overcome this gap, according to the instruction in [Julia GitHub](https://github.com/JuliaLang/julia)
 we can easily install it by compiling source.

 ```shell